UBC-MDS/programming-in-python-for-data-science/chapters/en/module3.md

 <exercise id="7" title="Wide vs Long Questions">

-Is the following statement True or False?
+Is the following statement true or false?

 _A long dataframe is always a tidy dataframe._